asidorov72/profitsmadeingermany.com/wp-content/plugins/wp-cerber/readme.txt

 5. If your website has a few experienced users, check 'Immediately block IP when attempting to login with a non-existent username'.
 6. Specify the list of prohibited usernames (logins) that legit users will never use.
 They will not be allowed to log in and register in any circumstances.
 7. Configure mobile and browser notifications via Pushbullet.
-8. Get keys and enable reCAPTCHA for password reset and registration forms (WooCommerce supported too).
+8. Obtain keys and enable invisible reCAPTCHA for password reset and registration forms (WooCommerce supported too).

 == Frequently Asked Questions ==